-By following eBay guidelines, such as updating to HTML5 and using only HTTPS protocol links, sellers can have a positive effect on the load time for their listing description templates.
+Sellers who follow eBay guidelines, such as by updating to HTML5 and using only HTTPS protocol links, will see an added benefit in the load times for their listing description templates.
 However, overall page speeds are controlled by eBay and should not be a focus of an eBay seller’s SEO strategy.

 Crawlable site structure and page content

 One of the key components of traditional SEO is the ability of search engines to “crawl” the links and content of a website.

 If Google cannot find a webpage because of poor internal linking or see its content because of issues in its code, the page will not get indexed properly and the content may not be read by the search engine.

 In spite of fairly clean internal linking, eBay’s site structure has long been an issue due to its historical lack of an organized product listing architecture.
 As a result, it has been difficult for buyers to discover all of what is for sale on eBay.

 The site’s rollout of a unique structured data framework, as well as its successor known as “multi-aspect guidance,” are working to address this problem — with varied success.